jannapps/acnh_hha_app/README.md

 ## Ideas
 * populate the select boxes for search terms with erb db query that finds all possible colors/concepts/sets/categories/sizes?
   * this would make the runtime for each operation much longer, maybe just do this every now and then?
+  * how to make two yield statements on a single view respectively yield to the correct 'erb' calls?